Last Updated on by

 Pricing and Plans: Is there a variety in terms of pricing and plans, with options that fit your budget, personal tastes and lifestyle?
 What does the price include?
 How much are you able to customize plans? & Overall Value

-Delivery: Is shipping free?
+Delivery: Do they offer free shipping or is there a high shipping fee?
 Are there options for flexible delivery?
 How often does delivery occur?
 Can you skip months, and how do you cancel?

 Variety: What is the variety like?
 Does it support a balanced keto diet?
 Do the snacks provide a variety of tastes and products?
 How often is the variety changed?